LuckyPray/DexKit/README.md

         this.hostClassLoader = loadPackageParam.classLoader
         // DexKit creation is a time-consuming operation, please do not create the object repeatedly.
         // If you need to use it globally, please manage the life cycle yourself and ensure
-        // that the .close() method is called when not needed to prevent memory leaks DexKitBridge.create(apkPath)?.use { bridge ->
+        // that the .close() method is called when not needed to prevent memory leaks.
+        // Here we use `Closable.use` to automatically close the DexKitBridge instance.
+        DexKitBridge.create(apkPath)?.use { bridge ->
             findPlayActivity(bridge)
             // Other use cases